unjs/website/content/learn/articles/url-shortener-with-nitro-on-cloudflare-pages.md

 ## Finally

-Building with Nitro and Cloudflare Pages is pretty easy and provide a great developer experience thanks to the ability to use TSX and a development storage avoiding use the usage of the Cloudflare Wrangler CLI.
+Building with Nitro and Cloudflare Pages is pretty easy and provides a great developer experience thanks to the ability to use TSX and a development storage avoiding the usage of the Cloudflare Wrangler CLI.

-Enjoy building with Nitro and Cloudflare Pages! :rocket:
+Enjoy building with Nitro and Cloudflare Pages! 🚀

 > [!NOTE]
 > The URL shortener is inspired by the [url-shortener of Yusuke Wada](https://github.com/yusukebe/url-shortener).